oracle-livelabs/oci/terraform-infrastructure/compute/compute.md

 ## Introduction

-This lab walks you through how to set up Terraform to create a comoute instance in OCI.
+This lab walks you through how to set up Terraform to define a comoute instance in OCI.

 Estimated Time: 20 minutes

 ### About Compute Service
 Oracle Cloud Infrastructure Compute lets you provision and manage compute hosts, known as instances.
-You can create instances as needed to meet your compute and application requirements.
+You can define instances as needed to meet your compute and application requirements.

 ### Objectives